tom-seddon/acorn_mos_disassembly/docs/refresh.md

   it now uses no more than the Acorn MOS did
 * 3.50F: further slightly improve relocated language ROM Tube transfer speed
+* 3.20F: bring in more of the MOS 3.50 code shuffling so the versions are more similar internally

 ### safe mode